yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 ![This image represents a single domain controller in the West Central US region with a site to site VPN gateway connecting the on-premises environment with the cloud.](images/Existing-VPN-AD.png "West Central US region - Single Domain Controller")

-For many years Contoso's ordering process was done mainly via phone by their sales team based in one of their offices.
-This was then upgraded to a web-based Ordering application.
-The web application team then migrated the Ordering application to Azure using VMs within the same West Central US region.
+For many years Contoso's claims process was done mainly via phone by their remote agents.
+This was then upgraded to a web-based claims application.
+The web application team then migrated the claims application to Azure using VMs within the same West Central US region.
 They have deployed a load balancer in front of the web servers and configured a TCP health probe to monitor the servers in the load balanced pool.
 When they need scalability, they manually configure another web server and often leave it running even after the need for additional capacity has passed.

 Taking their cue from the AD and Web teams, the Database Administrators have also rolled out their SQL servers onto Azure VMs, choosing to host them in the West Central US region as well.
-The Ordering application database has been deployed on a single VM with multiple disks.
+The claims application database has been deployed on a single VM with multiple disks.
 One disk is utilized for the data; the other disk is for backup and log file storage.

 ![The SQL and Web Server Current Implementation diagram depicts three virtual machines behind a load balancer and availability set, and a single virtual machine for SQL server with two disks for data.](images/Existing-App.png "SQL and Web Server Current Implementation")